A Juneteenth album captures the rhythm of life

 Setting music to the story of Elaine, Arkansas

-Evans, a jazz trumpeter, has written a piece called “Elaine,” which musically illustrates the events of the Elaine, Arkansas massacre of 1919.
+Evans, a jazz trumpeter, has written a piece called “Elaine,” which musically illustrates the events of the Elaine, Ark., massacre of 1919.

 “A lot of time when I compose, I like to write about historical events or people that I admire the most,” Evans explained.
 “The story of the Elaine massacre is a complicated one.
 But simply, after World War I, cotton prices rose substantially.
 It was not uncommon for sharecroppers to owe money to the plantation owners after a month's work.
 In 1919, a man named Robert Hill started the union.
 He started the union to get sharecroppers fair compensation.

-“On September 29th, 1919, two white men disrupted a union meeting at a church.
+“On Sept.
+29, 1919, two white men disrupted a union meeting at a church.
 One was killed and the other man was wounded.
-The next day, the story was all in the news and soon possies were sent out.
-The possies soon began killing people indiscriminately.
+The next day, the story was all in the news and soon posses were sent out.
+The posses soon began killing people indiscriminately.
 Even federal troops were sent to the area, but they only added to the killing.
 The exact number of men and women and children killed is not known, but it's somewhere between 50 and 250.
 When I set out to write this composition, I wanted to tell the story of the Island massacre through music, almost like a soundtrack.”

-Evans wrote the fourteen-minute piece in several sections, illustrating the story of Elaine.
+Evans wrote the 14-minute piece in several sections, illustrating the story of Elaine.

 “It was an absolute pleasure working with Wynton Marsalis,” Evans said, “someone who's been one of my favorite trumpet players since I was a little kid.
 This band is absolutely incredible.
 And they are the most technically proficient band I've ever heard.
 I knew that I could write anything and they would play it properly.
 So, thank you to Wynton Marsalis and the Jazz Orchestra.”